DevExpress/devextreme-documentation/concepts/05 UI Components/DataGrid/00 Getting Started with DataGrid/10 Customize Columns/3 Reorder Columns.md

 To reorder grid columns, change their order in the **columns** array.
-Users can also reorder columns if you enable the [allowColumnReordering](/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/#allowColumnReordering) option.
+Users can also reorder columns if you enable the [allowColumnReordering](/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/#allowColumnReordering) property.

 ---
 ##### jQuery